RWS/studio-api-docs/apiconcepts/filetypesupport/static_modifying_the_file_type_component_builder.md

     }
 }
 ```
-***

-Define the Preview Writer
+## Define the preview writer
---

-Naturally, you need a writer component to fill the preview control element with content to display.
-You could, of course, use the file writer class, which you have already implemented in your file type plug-in and which you also leveraged for the external preview (see [Implementing an External File Preview](implementing_an_external_file_preview.md)).
-However, if you did this, the output in the internal Web browser control would look as shown below:
+The preview control also needs a writer that supplies the displayed content.
+You could reuse the file writer that you already implemented for the file type plug-in and the external preview.
+See [Implementing an External File Preview](implementing_an_external_file_preview.md).

+However, if you reuse that writer, the internal web browser control produces output like this:

 ![StaticPreviewNotGood](images/StaticPreviewNotGood.jpg)

-As you can see, if we re-used the existing file writer, the internal preview would not add much value to our file type plug-in.
-First, the inline tags are shown as normal text and no character formatting is applied in this preview.
-Also, the preview shows all non-translatable strings, which will usually not be very useful for this type of preview.
-We should therefore implement another writer component that generates a nicely layouted HTML output in the internal preview.
-This sound like a cosmetic issue, but the preview should be visually appealing to end users and ideally give them an idea of the document layout to provide additional value.
+This output adds little value.
+It shows inline tags as plain text.
+It also applies no character formatting.
+In addition, it includes all non-translatable strings, which usually do not help in this type of preview.

+Instead, implement a second writer that generates formatted HTML for the internal preview.
+A better preview improves readability and gives end users a clearer sense of the document layout.

-Before we actually implement our new preview writer component (see [Implementing the Preview Writer](implementing_the_preview_writer.md)), we add the method for this new component to the File Type Component Builder.
-You can make this addition below the object for the external preview writer (see chapter [Implementing an External File Preview](implementing_an_external_file_preview.md)).
-In the next chapter you will learn how to implement the new preview file writer class, which generates the preview output.
+Before you implement the new preview writer, add the following method to the File Type Component Builder.
+Place it below the object for the external preview writer.
+See [Implementing an External File Preview](implementing_an_external_file_preview.md).
+The next article explains how to implement the preview file writer class.
+See [Implementing the Preview Writer](implementing_the_preview_writer.md).

 # [C#](#tab/tabid-3)
 ```cs